FjjDessoyCaraballo/FjjDessoyCaraballo/README.md

 ## Welcome to the EXTRAVAGANT WORLD of my GitHub profile

-<p align="left">I'm Felipe, a multicultural guy that found his love for doing shenanigans in shell.
+I'm Felipe, a multicultural guy that found his love for doing shenanigans in shell.
 I'm a full stack developer and currently looking for a job placement.
 You can view most of my career related stuff in my [LinkedIn](https://linkedin.com/in/fdessoy) or my [Linktree](https://linktr.ee/fdessoy), this place will mostly emphasize my projects.

 I like cybersecurity and breaking other peoples programs. </p>